drbasl/raqim-ai-966/replit.md

 ## Recent Changes (November 24, 2025)
 - Migrated from MySQL to PostgreSQL for Replit compatibility
-- Converted all database schemas from MySQL to PostgreSQL
+- Converted all database schemas from MySQL to PostgreSQL with proper foreign keys and indexes
 - Updated Drizzle ORM configuration for PostgreSQL
 - Configured server to run on port 5000 with host 0.0.0.0
 - Set up Vite with proper host configuration for Replit proxy
 - Integrated DeepSeek LLM API for AI prompt generation
 - Removed missing wouter patch dependency
+- Fixed production build and deployment configuration
+- Added build verification script to ensure all files are generated correctly
+- Updated static file serving to correctly locate built files in production
+- Configured NODE_ENV separately for development and production environments

 ## Environment Variables
 ### Required